2.2.3 Module activation

 In all the examples seen so far the modules were accessed just once.
-In these cases, accessing the module via an access-clause caused the activation of the module.
+In these cases, accessing the module via an access-clause causes the activation of the module.

 Activating a module involves elaborating all the declarations and units that conform its prelude.
 Depending on the particular module definition that gets activated, this may involve all sort of side effects, such as allocating space for values and initializing them, opening files, etc. Once the modules specified in the access clause are successfully activated, the controlled clause gets elaborated itself, within the reach of all the publicized definitions by the activated modules as we saw in the last section.
 Finally, once the controlled clause has been elaborated, the module gets revoked by elaborating the serial clause in its postlude.